 - Lakeland University prohibits partially dismantled or otherwise inoperable motor vehicles to be park or stored in any parking lots.
 This also includes any vehicle, operable or inoperable, that does not have a valid license plate displayed.
 Any vehicles in these categories can be towed at the owner’s expense and, in addition may be ticketed.

 - Snow Emergencies

 - To aid in the prompt and efficient removal of snow from parking lots, cooperation is necessary.
 Once an announcement of a snow emergency has been made, students will be asked to move their vehicle to a cleared area by the posted time so that the area where vehicles were originally parked can be plowed.
 After the lot in which you were originally parked has been cleared, you may return your vehicle to it.
 Snow emergency statements will be posted in each residence hall.

 - Loading Zones

-- Use of Lakeland's loading zone at Brotz hall must be authorized by the Department of Safety and Security.
-To avoid a citation, please call the Department of Safety and Security at 920-565-1126 as soon as you arrive on campus to load/unload your vehicle.
+- Use of Lakeland's loading zone at Brotz hall must be authorized by the Department of Campus Safety.
+To avoid a citation, please call the Department of Campus Safety at 920-565-1126 as soon as you arrive on campus to load/unload your vehicle.
 The loading area is restricted for loading/unloading at all times.
 Due to space constraints, abuse of this privilege will not be tolerated and will be ticketed.